SweetPotatoImprov/StatTools/CheckData/README.md

 CheckData.R
 ------------

-Set of function to check experimental data characteristics.
-These functions are used for functions in the following files: AMMI, MissValEst and Tai.
+Set of functions to check experimental data characteristics.
+These functions are used for functions in AMMI, MissValEst and Tai.